kgisl/pythonFDP/manual/lab1-kgashok.py.md

 ## Post-lab Questions

 0. What if `a` or/and `b` are negative integers?
-How will you need to modify the logic of the program?
+How will you modify the program to handle this?

 ## Bonus 1
 4. How will find the `gcd` of three integers?